-Difference Between AutoCAD vs AutoCAD LT
+Difference Between AutoCAD and AutoCAD LT

-AutoCAD LT is critically a lower version of AutoCAD which was released by Autodesk in a profit of attracting more customers.
-It is an entry-level CAD software developed with reduced capabilities of AutoCAD.
+AutoCAD LT is critically a lower version of AutoCAD, which Autodesk released to attract more customers.
+It is an entry-level CAD software developed with the reduced capabilities of AutoCAD.
 It was first released in 1993 by Autodesk.
 In 2015, AutoCAD LT was introduced with a desktop subscription.
 Therefore, AutoCAD LT is a solid but somewhat limited design package.
-AutoCAD LT is a beginner’s software and is also compatible with Windows, Mac, and mobile application.
+AutoCAD LT is a beginner’s software compatible with Windows, Mac, and mobile applications.

 Below are the top 7 differences between AutoCAD vs AutoCAD LT :

-Key Differences between AutoCAD vs AutoCAD LT
+Key Differences Between AutoCAD and AutoCAD LT

 - Since AutoCAD LT is a mini version of AutoCAD, it offers only 2D capabilities, whereas AutoCAD has 3D power.

-- AutoCAD LT is much more used for working in 2D drafting and even offers a lower price than that of AutoCAD.
+- AutoCAD LT is much more used for working in 2D drafting and even offers a lower price than that AutoCAD.
 So, if someone whose priority is 2D, then he can even work solely on AutoCAD LT without taking any trouble to learn the complexity of AutoCAD.

 - For 3D specialization, AutoCAD LT will not be enough for the user as it can only move, copy or delete the 3D models but can’t create new ones.
 Whereas AutoCAD comes with a 3D facility.

-- AutoCAD LT doesn’t support management and automation ability with Sheet Set Manager and Action Recorder while AutoCAD does support them.
+- AutoCAD LT doesn’t support management and automation ability with Sheet Set Manager and Action Recorder, while AutoCAD does support them.

 AutoCAD vs AutoCAD LT Comparison Table

-Below is the topmost Comparison between AutoCAD vs AutoCAD LT :
+Below is the topmost Comparison:

 |About||Used for 2D & 3D both.
-It also includes exposure to industry-specific toolsets and improvised workflow, supports desktop, web, and mobile.||It creates 2D drawings with accuracy and in no time.
+It also includes exposure to industry-specific toolsets and improvised workflow and supports desktop, web, and mobile.||Creates 2D drawings with accuracy and in no time.
 It supports desktop, web, and mobile.|

 ||Used for 2D drafting, documentation, and drawings.

-|Performance-based on nature of work||
+|Performance-based on nature of the work||

-|Target Audience||It targets bigger construction companies and people who are much interested in both 2D and 3D modeling.||It’s more attracted by smaller companies and users who more into 2D.|
+|Target Audience||It targets bigger construction companies and people who are much interested in both 2D and 3D modeling.||It’s more attractive to smaller companies and users who are more into 2D.|

 |Performance-based on time management||Users find AutoCAD a bit time-consuming software.
-But still, if the work is based on 3D then AutoCAD is the only choice.||AutoCAD LT is a much-simplified software.
+But still, if the work is based on 3D, AutoCAD is the only choice.||AutoCAD LT is a much-simplified software.
 So, less time is taken to use and understand it.

-|Licensing||Available in single user as well as multi-user (network).||Available only as a single user.|
+|Licensing||Available in single-user as well as multi-user (network).||Available only as a single user.|

-|Performance- productivity of work||Since it comes with so much to experiment, the quality it gives is very much satisfactory for the user.||It is a limited version of AutoCAD, but still, whatever it delivers, it never fails to disappoint the user.|
+|Performance- productivity of work||Since it has so much to experiment with, its quality is very satisfactory for the user.||It is a limited version of AutoCAD, but whatever it delivers, it never disappoints the user.|